 Q: Will Ohio small employers have to provide benefits for mental health conditions and substance use disorders?

-A: The federal law, the Domenici-Wellstone Act, specifically exempts small employers from its application.
+A: Originally, the federal law, the Domenici-Wellstone Act, specifically exempted small employers from its application.
+However, the Affordable Care Act extended the Domenici-Wellstone Act to small employers.
 A small employer is defined as one having 50 or fewer employees in a year.
-Under Ohio law however, small employers are required to include benefits for biologically-based mental illness as well as limited benefits for outpatient mental or emotional disorders and alcoholism.
+As a result, non-grandfathered plans offered to small employers are required to provide both coverage as defined in Ohio law as well as coverage complying with the federal mental health parity requirements.

 Q: What does “parity” mean?